Njugen/Simple-Header-Plugin-for-VSCode/README.md

 ### Explanation of headerConfig.json

-- **startDir (string | null):** The directory of the files you wish to prepend a textblock to (defaults to the workspace's root folder if null).
-Only specify a folder relevant to your project.
+- **startDirs (string[], optional):** The directories of the files you wish to prepend a textblock to (defaults to the workspace's root folder if not present).
+Files within all levels of subfolders are taken into consideration.
+Only specify folders relevant to your project.
 Careless use may mess up your system

 - **headerText (string[]):** Chunks of strings that makes up the textblock you wish to prepend.
 E.g.